-Proposal Link to Priority Areas Link to Whole Authority Risk assessment Schools budgets continue to have regard for cash flat line considerations • Budget proposals are mindful of the risk in the register around children not
+Proposal Link to Priority Areas Link to Whole Authority Risk assessment Schools budgets continue to have regard for cash flat line considerations was noted that £288k pressure mindful of the risk in the register around children not

 Social care budgets will see additional resources going into the budget for Children's and adults social services to meet the pressures in these areas.
 Services to protect vulnerable people Nobody is left behind These proposals seeks to address the risks around more people becoming vulnerable and in need and the needs of children with additional learning needs not being met The drive for service efficiencies savings has continued across all service areas in order to avoid more stringent cuts to frontline services.
-Further reviews of management and support structures and streamlining of processes, contributes to the aims of creating a sustainable and resilient communities. ability to sustain our priorities within the current The need to think differently what income can be generated has been a clear imperative in working up the proposals.
+Further reviews of management and support structures and streamlining of processes, contributes to the aims of creating a sustainable and resilient communities. • The need to think differently what income can be generated has been a clear imperative in working up the proposals.
 Being able to generate further income streams responds to the consultation responses in previous years regarding a preference for this compared to services cuts and contributes to the aims of creating a sustainable and resilient communities.